Tech Guided is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 XFX Swift RX 9070 OC Overview

-Power is handled by conventional dual 8-pin PCIe connectors and while AMD recommends a 750-watt PSU, XFX recommends at minimum an 800-watt PSU for this card.
+Power is delivered through two conventional 8-pin PCIe connectors, and XFX recommends an 800-watt power supply for this factory-overclocked model.

 NVIDIA GeForce RTX 5070